-After the death of Herr Dobermann death an admirer of the breed, Herr Otto Goller, sought to improve the Dobermann’s temperament.
-He appreciated the exceptional intelligence of these dogs but also knew they were generally too fierce – and so he set about breeding a more friendly animal.
+After Herr Dobermann’s death an admirer of the breed Herr Otto Goller sough to improve the Dobermanns temperament.
+He appreciated the exceptional intelligence of these dogs but also knew they were generally too fierce and set about breeding a more friendly animal.
 He was so successful that he produced a good house/guard dog and it became one of the most popular dogs in Germany.
 Herr Goller founded the first Dobermannpinscher club in Apolda in 1910.

-You can find a detailed description of the Doberman breed on the – Scottish Dobermann Club Website – together with much more information.
+You can find a detailed description of the Doberman breed on the Kennel Club Website together with much more information.